tianle91/astroturf/README.md

 We then learn that user's overall commenting pattern and simulate a distinct user independent of that user.
 This means learning how and when a user comments.

+# sentiment

+Problems:
+1. Sentiment of comment is not necessarily sentiment towards entity.
+2. Hit-rate of entities with common usage is low.
+E.g. Uber (the company) is not uber (the adjective).